 4. Romeow Cat Bistrot

 So, this one goes out to vegan cat lovers!
-Yup there’s a vegan restaurant found in Rome which is dedicated to Japanese cat café culture – the Japanese feel that sitting with cats and watching them play is therapeutic, giving individuals a chance to relax and benefit from the soothing and calming aspect of stroking the cats.
+Yup there’s a vegan restaurant found in Rome which is dedicated to Japanese cat café culture – the Japanese feel that sitting with cats and watching them play is therapeutic, giving individuals a chance to relax and benefit from the soothing and calming aspect of being with cats.
 Romeow Cat restaurant is no different, one can eat great vegan food whilst appreciating these lovely beasties in a chilled, clean environment.
 A unique experience and not to be missed (unless you’re allergic to cats….)
 (And more importantly, no cat is harmed in the making of your food.)

 5. I Supplì

-Where to stay?
 Rome is an amazing city but not a cheap one to stay in.
 However, we’ve found two amazing places which tick every box you could need whilst you stay in Rome.
 Both accommodation recommendations are university rooms which are available when students are not there.
 We suggest you look at:

 Camplus Guest Roma is in the Pietralata neighbourhood and not too far from the Tiburtino area.
 This is a modern and bright building made with ecofriendly design materials.
 It offers ensuite rooms with panoramic views of the city.
 It also features free wifi, a free panoramic gym, a/c and heating, parking on site and the reception is open 24 hrs.